0xB1a60/rpr/README.md

 - Offline support is absent in most HTTP fetch-based applications, resulting in a poor Client experience with even minor connection drops

 ## Proposal
-- Instead of making tens or hundreds of fetch calls, RPRv2 employs a single HTTP SSE connection for background syncing, delivering the latest changes seamlessly and eliminating the 'stale data' issue
+- Instead of making tens or hundreds of fetch calls, RPR employs a single HTTP SSE connection for background syncing, delivering the latest changes seamlessly and eliminating the 'stale data' issue
-- To fully utilize RPRv2, web applications can employ IndexedDB, while mobile/desktop applications can use SQLite for persistent storage
+- To fully utilize RPR, web applications can employ IndexedDB, while mobile/desktop applications can use SQLite for persistent storage
 - Offline support is inherently provided as data is persistently stored on the Client
 - Client engineers are relieved of concerns about API versions, paging, and spinners (except in mutation calls), enabling them to focus on UX development
 - The Server can prioritize data transmission (e.g., user details over notifications)